 - For Educators and Students: Teaching With Documents -- The Great Depression and World War II (1929-1945)

 - Guide to Record Group 336, Records of the Office of the Chief of Transportation holdings at the National Archives

-- Search our Archival Research Catalog (ARC) for "Joyce Kilmer" for records relating to Kilmer, including a document from his burial file confirming his family's desire that the body remain in Europe for burial (ARC ID 595528).
+- Search our National Archives Catalog for "Joyce Kilmer" for records relating to Kilmer, including a document from his burial file confirming his family's desire that the body remain in Europe for burial (National Archives Identifier 595528).
 These documents are also featured in the National Archives Experience: Digital Vaults.